YukiYotsu/UHAILab/Documentation/userguide.md

 <img width="703" alt="スクリーンショット 2025-02-22 22 42 17" src="https://github.com/user-attachments/assets/4b93115a-ff37-47c3-922b-6b172502aae1" />

 ### Spell-check
 - **Spell-check**: after input, you can check misspelled words or undefined words with the **'Check Spelling' button**.
 As soon as pressed, spell-check will be done and this execution time depends on the size of the file.
-Please wait a second.
+Please wait a second. **Misspelled words are highlighted with red lines**.
 <img width="1063" alt="スクリーンショット 2025-02-22 22 42 37" src="https://github.com/user-attachments/assets/8e214c94-df17-4220-8d2d-81df82bae212" />

 ### Check result